Vartalus/CustomAbilityIcons/README.md

 # CustomAbilityIcons
 Enhances and customizes various skill icons for the Elder Scrolls Online (ESO) game.

+> [!IMPORTANT]
+> This Add-on is not created by, affiliated with or sponsored by ZeniMax Media Inc. or its affiliates.
+The Elder Scrolls® and related logos are registered trademarks or trademarks of ZeniMax Media Inc. in the United States and/or other countries.
+All rights reserved.

 ## Description
 This addon affects the following areas:
 - **Skill Styles:** The skill's normal icon found in the ability bar can be replaced with the selected skill style icon.